iamdonovan/iamdonovan.github.io/docs/gee/tutorials/getting_started/adding_exporting.rst

     :align: center
     :alt: the layer visualization settings

-To change the bands that are displayed, you can select the different bands to make an RGB combination from the dropdown menus; you can also choose to display the image as a single-band (grayscale) image.
+|br| To change the bands that are displayed, you can select the different bands to make an RGB combination from the dropdown menus; you can also
+choose to display the image as a single-band (grayscale) image.

 You can also adjust the transparency slider for the different layers displayed here, and by checking/unchecking the box next to the layer